inivekin/abosa/abosa.typ

 (would do more harm than any good tae check diagnostic sentry).
-Nae grass tae touch, nae unformer, cracking joints absorb hits unkind,
+Nae grass tae touch, nae unformer, wi cracks that joints absorbed unkind,
-What breaks down toroid transformer?
+What breaks doon toroid transformer?
 What becomes o coil untwined,
 like string pulled far frae line o sight, left unstrung on this frozen glen,